taliesins/chef-windows_autologin/README.md

 * `domain` - Only needed if computer has joined a domain.
 Default: `nil`.
 * `count` - Number of Automatic Logins.
 Once the limit has been reached the auto logon feature will be disabled.
-Default: `nil`.
+Default: `0`.

 ## Getting Help